Planning to go down to Laos - Thailand from north Vietnam. Wanted to cross the borders by bus or something (I'm on my own). Any Advices? Thx

 I'd recommend flying into Luang Prabang and then taking a river boat to Vang Vieng and on to Vientiane.
 From there go straight across to Chiang Mai for hilltribe and jungle adventure and then move South to the islands for some beach time to finish off your visit.

 PS.
 Spend as much time in Laos as you can!
-It is magical :) over 6 years agoAnswered by Jess Barker via WorldNomads.com
+It is magical :) about 7 years agoAnswered by Jess Barker via WorldNomads.com

 Hi i have made the Thai - Laos crossing at the friendship bridge 2 North East Thailand.
 The city's at the bridge are Mukdahan (thai side) and Savanakhet (laos) side.
 There is absolutely nothing much too see around both of these rural towns, and the crossing is to far north in Thailand of anything of value to see.

 The only thing that Mukdahan has to offer is a good casino called the Savan Vegas that sits in the middle of a rice field.
 So try another Thai / Laos crossing but i cant suggest one just not the above places, maybe Nong Khai / Vientiane crossing.

 If you need an Asian hotel i find this place has some good deals going www.ihotelthai.com about 7 years agoAnswered by Tina Moore via WorldNomads.com